-You will probably buy & sell multiple homes in your lifetime.
-Every home sale you’ll want to stage it to earn fast & high offers, and every new home you move into will have a new floorplan and decorating strategy to fit & enhance the space (even if you keep the same furniture).
+You will probably buy and sell multiple homes in your lifetime.
+Every home sale you’ll want to stage it to earn fast & high offers, and every new home you move into will have a new floorplan and decorating strategy to fit and enhance the space (even if you keep the same furniture).

 Want the best of both worlds?
 Hire a designer to help with the parts of your project you find less enjoyable or too time consuming.